Sanding, Glueing and Shaping

 It's important to pay particular attention to sanding the fipple ramp and its walls as smooth as possible; any roughness here may well be noticed in the flute's sound.
 I also carefully sand the nest floor, fipple area and flue using sandpaper wrapped around specially shaped wooden blocks, taking care not to open out the flue's depth or width.

-When all the sanded areas are finished and cleaned, I treat the slow air chamber (SAC), its exit hole and the flue with two coats of a 1:1 mixture Danish oil and Lemon oil.
-This gives excellent moisture-proofing to the interior of the chamber, and the lemon gives a pleasant aroma.
+When all the sanded areas are finished and cleaned, I treat the slow air chamber (SAC), its exit hole and the flue with two coats of a mixture of tung, pinewood, citrus and gum turpentine oils.
+This gives exactly the right amount of moisture-proofing to the interior of the chamber, and the pineoil gives a pleasant aroma.

 To glue the two halves together, I use the excellent Titebond II Premium wood glue.
 It's ANSI Type 2 water-resistant, heat and cold-resistant, and FDA approved.
 It's also a joy to work with and will clean up with water.
 I'm not a fan of epoxy glues - I have had flutes made from woods with a lot of tension in the grain split open quite quickly with epoxys, a problem I've never had with Titebond.

-Once the mating surfaces are coated with a film of Titebond, I clamp the flute with 5 or 6 QuickGrips (sometimes a large G-clamp over the nest), and set to work cleaning off the excess.
-I use a rag 'dolly' - cloth held in and wrapped around a split dowel to clear all the glue that oozes into the inner bore.
+Once the mating surfaces are coated with a film of Titebond, I clamp the flute with 8 or 9 QuickGrips (sometimes a large G-clamp over the nest), and set to work cleaning off the excess.
+I use a rag 'dolly' - a strip of cloth held in and wrapped around a split dowel to clear all the glue that oozes into the inner bore.
 I also carefully clean any 'squeeze' from the SAC exit hole and sound hole.
 I then leave the clamp rig overnight.

 From the top: